nwchemgit/nwchem-wiki/TCE.md

 ```

 The active-space in the active-space CR-EOMCCSD(T) calculations can be
-alternatively specified by defining the energy "window"
+alternatively specified by defining the energy `window`
 [emin_act,emax_act].
 All orbitals with orbital energies falling into
 this widnow will considered as active (the active space in the following
 example is different from the one used in the previous example).